Ayatpunch/dotzee/react_state_library.md

 ### Actions

 Stores will support **actions** (methods) that modify state, possibly asynchronously.
 In Pinia, actions are ordinary async functions that `this`-mutate the state.
-We'll do likewise: an `actions` object in `defineStore` whose functions have the store's state (`this`) bound.
+We'll do likewise: an `actions` object in `defineZestStore` whose functions have the store's state (`this`) bound.
 Calling `store.someAction()` can perform multiple state mutations or async side-effects.
 We encourage actions to be the main way to change state (rather than directly mutating state from components), since actions can have meaningful names and be tracked by devtools.

 Under the hood, calling an action is just calling a function that mutates the Proxy state.
 We will still treat these as normal JS methods.
 Optionally, we may create a commit/dispatch interface (like Redux), but a direct-call action is simpler and more natural here.
 After an action runs, subscribers (our hook) will get notified of the state change.